vebbis321/thel.foo/content/posts/custom-text-field/index.md

 }
 ```

-Now we can create a textField that represents a password input with the same layout by subclassing, but it also needs independent methods, and since it is a PasswordTextField it doesn't need the doSomEmailMethod.
-To cancel the doSomEmailMethod we just override it.
+Now we can create a text field that represents a password input with the same layout by subclassing, but it also needs independent methods, and since it is a `PasswordTextField` it doesn't need the `doSomEmailMethod`.
+To cancel the `doSomEmailMethod` we just override it.

 ```swift
 class PasswordTextField: EmailTextField {